 Talk to your primary healthcare provider or your urologist, especially if you notice any changes or symptoms like these.

 No, not necessarily.
-Blood in urine (also known as hematuria) can also indicate a urinary tract infection (UTI) or kidney stones or something else entirely.
+Blood in urine (also known as hematuria) can also indicate a urinary tract infection (UTI), kidney stones, or something else entirely.
 Talk to your healthcare provider to rule out serious conditions.

 Video Source: Bladder Cancer Advocacy Network